 I keep my backups of my travel documentation inside of the encrypted container file, including passport, driver’s license, credit card numbers and more.
 While some security issues could exist with such a setup, I find it more likely that my travel documents may get stolen rather than my encryption passwords.

 Anyone traveling abroad may benefit from using a Virtual Private Network (VPN).
 VPN allows for secure log-ins from remote locations.
 A proxy allows users to change their log in location.
 For those who may wish to anonymize their Web search traffic while in a foreign country, proxies and VPN remain indispensable tools, particularly for journalists, political dissidents and others seeking to anonymize their Web traffic.

 Personally, I use Private Internet Access (I received a deal costing around $4 per month).
 It routinely ranks among the top VPNs out there and – for me at least – offers ease of set up and configuration.
 For most users, you will simply install and run the application, which runs on almost all operating systems.
 You get the added benefit of receiving streaming video and music in countries where such services aren’t permitted.

 Mobile Office Suite

-Lately, I’ve preferred using QuickOffice (recently acquired by Google), but I’ve also relied upon Kingsoft, Documents-to-Go and OfficeSuite 7.
+Lately, I’ve preferred using QuickOffice [No Longer Available], but I’ve also relied upon Kingsoft, Documents-to-Go and OfficeSuite 7.
 Another worthy processor is the Android port of Open Office, which continues to receive development support.
-Conversely, Microsoft’s mobile variant of Office just dropped its price to nothing.

 Although I’m not an Apple user, we recognize iA Writer as an excellent alternative to the baked-in client in iOS.